desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 The mechanism allows managed DNS operators to securely announce DNSSEC key parameters for zones under their management.
-The parent can then use this signal to cryptographically validate the CDS/CDNSKEY records found at an insecure child zone's apex, and upon success secure the delegation.
+The parent can then use this signal to cryptographically validate the CDS/CDNSKEY records found at an insecure child zone's apex and, upon success, secure the delegation.

 While applicable to the vast majority of domains, the protocol does not support certain edge cases, such as excessively long child zone